September 27, 2022

 As blockchain technology is steadily gaining momentum in the web space, larger numbers of dApps emerge to transform the Internet we're used to into the new Web3 universe.
 Decentralized apps are the future of the digital market, uniquely designed to meet the needs of decentralization and privacy that modern users cherish.

-That’s why the pace of dApp market expansion is truly amazing.
+That's why the pace of dApp market expansion is truly amazing.
 This industry has managed to rise from $10.5 billion in 2019 to over $25 billion in 2022.
 Over 2.7 million people use dApps every day.
-What’s more, the CAGR of dApp market growth is estimated at over 56%, meaning that by 2027, the market will have a market cap of $368 billion or more.
-These figures suggest it’s high time to join the booming niche and monetize your business ideas with winning dApps.
-If you’re unclear about how much such an enterprise can cost, read on to find all data about dApps, the breakdown of dev costs, and the blockchain app development process step-by-step.
+What's more, the CAGR of dApp market growth is estimated at over 56%, meaning that by 2027, the market will have a market cap of $368 billion or more.
+These figures suggest it's high time to join the booming niche and monetize your business ideas with winning dApps.
+If you're unclear about how much dApp development cost, read on to find all data about dApps, the breakdown of dev costs, and the blockchain app development process step-by-step.

 Main Features of a Decentralized Application

 Let's start with the basics – what is a dApp, and how does it differ from a regular app?

 A dApp is an acronym for a "decentralized app," which means that such apps don't rely on a centralized server or back-end hardware to provide their services.
 Instead of a server, dApps rely on Web3 technologies, like blockchains or oracles, that host all core logic and guarantee their back-end operations.
 This architectural peculiarity makes dApps securer than offline or cloud server-based apps, ensuring that all transactions on dApps are completely tamper-proof.

 Given these specifics, most dApps possess the following features:

 - They provide top-notch user privacy.

 - They use smart contracts to complete transactions between users.

 - They use open-source code and operate autonomously without a single, centralized controller.